-Heats areas up to 1,200 square feet in size and delivers 50,000 BTUs of heating power.
-Features an aluminum exterior and an industrial motor that’ll last a long time.
+- Heats areas up to 1,200 square feet in size and delivers 50,000 BTUs of heating power

-This affordable heater delivers 10,000 BTUs of heating power and can heat spaces measuring up to 380 square feet.
-It’ll run for up to 14 hours with its 1.2-gallon fuel tank.
+This affordable heater delivers 23,000 BTUs of heating power and can heat spaces up to 1,000 square feet.
+It’ll run for up to 12 hours with its 1.9-gallon fuel tank.

 With powerful heat from 23,800 BTUs of output, it can run from eight to 12 hours on a single tank of fuel.
 Projects its heat in a 360-degree radius.

-Uses a no-lift heat chamber that minimizes odors, making it a great choice for small spaces.
-Protective grill surrounds the exterior.
+- Uses a no-lift heat chamber that minimizes odors, making it a great choice for small spaces

 Why Trust Us

 Our reviews are driven by a combination of hands-on testing, expert input, “wisdom of the crowd” assessments from actual buyers, and our own expertise.
 We always aim to offer genuine, accurate guides to help you find the best picks.Learn more

 Most kerosene heaters are portable to some extent—some more so than others.
 Kerosene heaters made for indoor environments will typically weigh in the range of 15 to 30 pounds and have handles that allow them to be transported.
 Large kerosene heaters made for spaces such as warehouses and factories, on the other hand, will be fitted with wheels for easy portability.